Learn about reasons why RUM data can show different Core Web Vitals numbers from CrUX.

 Field data by its very nature will include many, many data points of the same metrics compared to lab data, which will give a single value.
 If this data is aggregated differently for reporting, it can lead to another reason for differences between CrUX and RUM.

-CrUX data is based on a 28 day sliding window of traffic, and it is not possible to change this timeframe—though the BigQuery data is stored for each month, allowing you to see previous months.
+CrUX data is based on a 28 day sliding window of traffic, and it is not possible to change this timeframe—though the CrUX BigQuery data is stored for each month, allowing you to see previous months, and the CrUX History API also gives historical data over a weekly period.
+Both still provide data based on the 28 day sliding window.

 RUM data typically allows much greater granularity to allow seeing the impact of changes much sooner.
 When choosing smaller periods, though, RUM data can be unduly impacted by fluctuations in website traffic and visitors.
 When comparing RUM data to CrUX data, always ensure you are looking at performance over 28 days.
 Once you are satisfied the data is similar, you can look at other time frames to drill into the RUM data.